 Introduction

-In order to better understand the differences in Engineering Wake Model (EWM) selection and optimization algorithm implementation, this document defines two simple wind farm layout optimization (WFLO) case studies.
-These studies are designed to involve a broad spectrum of participants working on the WFLO problem.
+In order to better understand the effects of different Engineering Wake Model (EWM) selections and optimization algorithm implementations, we propose that two simple wind farm layout optimization (WFLO) case studies be tried by a broad spectrum of participants working on the WFLO problem.

-Since two of the major factors contributing to superior wind farm turbine placement recommendations are 1) EWM characteristics and 2) optimization algorithm implementation, the two distinct case studies are designed in an attempt to quantify the effects of alterations in both variables.
-The first case study isolates optimization techniques for a single simplified EWM, the second observes the differences when combining variations in EWM selection and optimization method.1
+Two of the major factors that affect the results of wind farm layout studies are 1) EWM characteristics and 2) optimization algorithm implementation.
+Two case studies have been designed in an attempt to quantify the effects of both choices.
+The first case (described in Section 2.1) study focuses on different optimization techniques each paired with a single simplified EWM.
+The second case study (described in Section 2.2) observes the effects of various combinations of EWM and optimization method.1

 To isolate optimization method variability, we have implemented a representative wake model, and permit participants to use any optimization strategy they think will achieve the maximum Annual Energy Production (AEP) for the specified wind farm.
 This collaboration will be called the Optimization Only Case Study, and is described below in Section 2.1.